 - Makes you more committed to the loan – Putting money down can also have a positive psychological impact by motivating you to make on-time payments because of the money you’ve invested.
 Lenders feel the same way – a down payment shows them you're committed to paying back the loan and willing to put your own money on the line to back it up.

-Some of the drawbacks of making a large down payment on a car loan are:
+There's a flip side to every coin, and auto loan down payments are no different.
+Here are some of the drawbacks of making a large down payment on a car loan.

 - Won't lower your interest rate in most cases – Contrary to popular belief, a large down payment typically won't help you get a lower interest rate, especially if your credit score is poor.
 In rare cases, this may happen, but it usually will only help you lower the long-term cost and won't affect your rate.